What Is a credit Report?

 Identity Details

-Full name, date of birth, all addresses you've lived at in the past 6 years, electoral roll registration status at current and previous addresses.
+Full name, date of birth, all addresses you have lived at in the past 6 years, electoral roll registration status at current and previous addresses.

-Every credit account you've opened: credit cards, loans, mortgages, overdrafts, mobile phone contracts, Buy Now Pay Later.
-Shows: open/closed date, credit limit or original loan amount, current balance, and payment history.
+Every credit account you have opened: credit cards, loans, mortgages, overdrafts, mobile phone contracts, Buy Now Pay Later.
+Shows open/closed date, credit limit, current balance, and payment history.

 Payment History